There’s no question too small – or silly

 Can I bring a Sidekick (buddy) to assist me around the course or in the transition areas?

 Yes, you are welcome to bring a Sidekick to guide, push, simply accompany you on one or more stages or assist you in the transition areas to help you out of your wetsuit or onto your chosen vehicle for the bike or push/run stages for the small fee of £5.
-Each sidekick will be given a medal and goody bag for all their good work.
+Each sidekick will be given a medal and goody bag for their efforts.
 Please make sure that your register your Sidekick’s details in your online registration account, which can be updated any time.
+If a Sidekick would like a T-shirt they are welcome to buy them at the merchandise shop as a memento of their day.

 Can I visit Dorney Lake to have a look around before race day?